-Located inside cozy and quaint Highline Coffee Co. in Worthington, Ohio, Highline Coffee Art Space is an intimate art gallery that showcases the work of emerging and established artists who live in the central Ohio area.
-Over time, the Art Space presents a variety of media and styles, from acrylic and oil paintings to fine art photographs and mixed media work, from realism to abstract.
+Located inside the recently expanded Highline Coffee Co. in Worthington, Ohio, Highline Coffee Art Space is an intimate art gallery showcasing the work of emerging, mid-career, and established artists who live in the central Ohio area.
+Over time, the Art Space presents a variety of mediums and styles, from acrylic and oil paintings to fine art photographs and mixed media work, from realism to abstract art.

 For more information, contact Highline Coffee Art Space director and curator Don Scott, .

 Mike Graziani: Abstracts, Nov 1 – Dec 2, 2019

 Central Ohio graphic designer and artist Mike Graziani exhibits a selection of his abstract paintings at Highline Coffee Art Space in Worthington, November 1-December 2, 2019.
 An artist reception is scheduled for Saturday, November 9, 3-5pm.

 Graziani’s exploration and interest in art began early.
 Born and raised in Chicago, he loved the energy of living in a busy city where art seemed to be everywhere.
 The graffiti scene, at an all-time high, drew him in immediately.
 Heavily influenced by the Windy City and his surroundings, he began to express his creativity through several mediums, including painting, sketching, and pastel drawings.